-The Department of Mathematics offers a major and a minor in Mathematics.
-Students must maintain an average of at least 2.0 in all mathematics courses counted towards the major in order to graduate as mathematics majors.
+The Department of Mathematics offers two majors and a minor in Mathematics.
+Students must maintain an average of at least 2.0 in all mathematics courses counted towards the B.S. degree or an average of at least 2.5 in all other mathematics courses counted towards the B.A. degree in order to graduate as mathematics majors.

-Requirements for Mathematics Major
+Requirements for Mathematics Major Degree of Bachelor of Science